Agilon History, Family Crest & Coats of Arms

 Early Notables of the Agilon family (pre 1700)

-Migration of the Agilon family to the New World and Oceana
+Migration of the Agilon family

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Agilon were among those contributors: Will Aglionby settled in Georgia, no date was recorded.